zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 17.1 #
+## What's new in v 17.2 #

+- Added RetroArch and Arcade64 systems
-- Added option to change menu and UI font size for larger screens
+- Added option to enable or disable scroll control
-- Added Apple III system
-- Added visual hint for edited options entries
-- Added Build And Management category icon

 ## Emulator system identifier #